 - Put one foot forward and get to the right angle.
 Your back knee needs to get parallel to the floor, and the front knee should not go more ahead of the toes.

-- Lift the front leg, lunge, and get back to the initial position.
+- Lift the front leg, lunge, and return to the initial position.

 - Repeat the reps ten or twelve times and then switch between the legs.